 Graduates with degrees from the IU Biotechnology Program have gone directly into a wide variety of careers in the life sciences, as well as to graduate and professional school.
 Biotechnology staff members, together with experts from the IU Walter Center for Career Achievement are pleased to discuss career options and exploration strategies with students.
 You will have several opportunities to interact with practitioners in biotechnological firms and organizations.

-- Positions held by our recent graduates
+- Positions obtained by our students upon graduation

 - Biologist, Eli Lilly